valignatev/jai-on-linux/README.md

 For now it's just glorified xcb bindings for Jai programming language, but I want to have a bunch of things here that would give more qualiti of life things for Linux programming.

-## X11
+## Bindings to C libraries
-For now this repo has bindings to libxcb, libxcb-image and libxcb-shm (bundled with libxcb-image).
+Bindinds to xcb, xkbcommon and so on.
+Look at `generated` to see what we have there.

 They come in two flavors:
 1) libname.jai - a version that will make Jai link the library